Improving generalization to new environments and removing catastrophic forgetting in Reinforcement Learning by using an eco-system of agents: Approach

 \section{Approach}

-Our eco-system approach is based on the assumption that each agent trained on an environment embeds some adaptability, which allows it to perform properly on a limited number of other environments.
+Our eco-system approach is based on the assumption that each agent trained on an environment embeds some capacity to generalize, which allows it to perform well on a limited number of other environments.
 The eco-system is composed of multiple agents (a pool of agents).
-Each agent part of the eco-system is trained as a standard Reinforcement Learning agent.
+Each agent being part of the eco-system is trained as a standard Reinforcement Learning agent.